Understanding SSL on Heroku

 Use Heroku SSL instead of Automated Certificate Management (ACM) if:

-- Your app needs to support wildcard domains
+- Your app must support wildcard domains

 Heroku SSL uses Server Name Indication (SNI), an extension of the TLS protocol.
-If your app needs to support older browsers that do not support SNI, use the SSL Endpoint add-on instead.

 DNS Targets for Heroku SSL